 The Western History Association announces competition for the annual Dwight L. Smith (ABC-CLIO) Award.
 This award for $500 ($300 to the author/editor and $200 to the publisher) will be given to an author/editor and the publisher of a significant bibliography or research tool - either a book or other bibliographic/research tool publication, electronic or otherwise - on any aspect of the history of the American West.
-Publishers or authors/editors should send nominations and a copy of the work to each member of the award committee listed below.
 View a list of previous recipients.

 Dwight L. Smith (1918-2010) After graduating from Indiana Central (the University of Indianapolis) in 1940, Dwight L. Smith went on to receive his PhD in History from Indiana University.
 Dr. Smith taught at Ohio State from 1949 to 1953.
 He then taught at Miami University of Ohio until he retired in 1984.
 Originally focusing on the Old Northwest, Dr. Smith later became an expert on the American West and an early advocate of studying Native American and African American history.
 (Courtesy of the University of Indianapolis)

 2017 | Jill Mulvay Derr, Carol Cornwall Madsen, Kate Holbrook, and Matthew J. Grow for The First Fifty Years of Relief Society: Key Documents in Latter Day Saint Women's History (Church Historian's Press, 2016).

 2016 | Dennis Baird, Diane Mallickan, and W.R.
 Swagerty for Encounters with the People: Written and Oral Accounts of Nez Perce Life to 1858 (Washington State University Press, 2015).